 OpenVPN will negotiate ciphers between client and server at will.
 Unless very specific parameters are defined, OpenVPN may default to weak settings.
 At a minimum, OpenVPN will default to Blowfish-128 cipher, RSA-1024 handshake with no PFS, and HMAC SHA-1 hash authentication.

-To learn more about this, please check out my Complete Guide to IP Leaks.
+To learn more about this, please check out our Complete Guide to IP Leaks.